 6. Context Is the New Era of SEO

-A new trend is embracing the content culture and the knowledge-sharing industry.
+A new content marketing trend is embracing the content culture and the knowledge-sharing industry.
 It is about the patents that talk about context and how search will change its form.
 The trend started with the saying “context is king”.
 After all the time we heard content is king, now the times changed and a new concept will rule the whole kingdom.

 Google’s attention on the user intent when searching started to have a high significance because context is something beyond keywords.
 Now, Google is trying to focus on user intent to offer more accurate and personalized results.
 We discussed previously the patents that concern the context topic and we discovered the role it has and if it can impact SEO.